Brick Water Repellents

 The sealer you purchased may actually harm your brick house.
 A water repellent may be a better choice.

 The leaks you're experiencing are normal.
-Brick walls are by no means waterproof.
+Brick walls leak water and are not waterproof.

 You can build a brick wall that does not transfer water to the inside of a home.
 The way to do this was discovered hundreds of years ago.